Welcome to Batuu

 A selection of cocktails at Oga’s

-On a whim I ordered the non-alcoholic Carbon Freeze which we could all share.
+On a whim, I ordered the non-alcoholic Carbon Freeze which we could all share.
 I’d like to think I was led by The Force, and was rewarded for my efforts.
 For those preferring the alcoholic-version, order the Bespin Fizz which floats on a cloud of dry ice.
 We didn’t have time to try the Tawntaun drinks which I heard have a tingling foam.

-After leaving the cantina, we tried both blue and green milk at the stand around the corner.
+After leaving the cantina, we sampled both blue and green milk at the stand around the corner.
 Blue is my personal favorite, but I can understand the appeal of green milk to certain humans.
 For those who appreciate Coca-Cola, purchase their special round bottles which can only be found on this end of the galaxy.
 Obviously Coke (like Disney) is everywhere.

 In the Footsteps of Han